MattechLab/sops/docs/data-collection/data-collection_audio.md

 - Return the bed to its Home position by pressing the  button (more info).
 - Exit and close the external door.

-!!!danger "Everything that is removed for the experiment should be put back in place and the end of the experiment"
+!!!danger "Everything that is removed for the experiment needs to be put back in place at the end of the experiment, i.e., position of the bed, coil, emergency button, ears cover."

-##### Cleaning up the Control room
+### **Cleaning up the Control Room**
 - Switch off laptop.
 Plug back the SyncBox and the VGA projector where they were.
 Make sure you leave it connected exactly as you found it.
 - Switch off the projector.

+!!!tip "Congratulations you are concluded your data collection and you can go at home and relax yourself!"